Enoch72/sgminer-MD/README.md

 ## Introduction

 An optimized fork of sgminer developed specially for X16 by brianmct, based on Avermore miner forked by KL0nLutiy, forked by me .
-For now support very well X16r, X16s, Xevan and Monero.
+For now support very well X16r, X16s, Xevan and exceptionally well Monero.

 This is a multi-threaded multi-pool GPU miner with AMD GPU monitoring, (over)clocking and fanspeed support for scrypt-based cryptocurrency.
 It is